block-core/blockcore-wallet/README.md

 ## Supported Browsers

 The extension works on Chrome and Edge browsers.
-Future FireFox support might be added later.
+Future Firefox support might be added later.

 ## WARNING AND RISK

 This software should be considered experimental, use at your own risk.

 All the standard practices for cryptocurrency wallets apply: Make sure you take backup of your secret recovery phrase.
 We are not responsible for any mistakes or problems with the software and services.
-You hold your own keys, we can never restore or help you if you loose your secret recovery phrase.
-You can still loose valuables even though you don't loose your recovery phrase, due to bugs and issues in the software provided.
+You hold your own keys, we can never restore or help you if you lose your secret recovery phrase.
+You can still lose valuables even though you don't lose your recovery phrase, due to bugs and issues in the software provided.
 Use at your own risk.

 # Development